-If serious illness or extenuating circumstances occur after the twelfth week of a semester, students may petition to be allowed to withdraw from the College.
-This petition will need to provide clear evidence of the extenuating circumstances and will be reviewed by the above mentioned offices and the Vice President for Academic Affairs.
-If withdrawal after the twelfth week is granted, students will then be given a W for all courses not yet completed.
-Modular courses completed in the first half of the semester will receive the grades given.
-Academic and financial consequences may affect a student's future college admissibility and financial aid eligibility.
+If extenuating circumstances occur after the twelfth week of a semester, students may petition the Vice President for Academic Affairs to be allowed to withdraw from the College.
+This petition will need to provide clear evidence of the extenuating circumstances and will be reviewed by the Vice President for Academic Affairs.

-Students who stop attending classes but who are not formally withdrawn from the College will receive an F for all courses and risk dismissal from the College.
+Students who stop attending classes but who do not formally withdraw may receive an F for those courses and risk academic jeopardy.
 Additionally, students may jeopardize future eligibility for financial aid at Villa Maria College and at other colleges.

-If a student re-admits to the College after an official discontinuance or unofficial withdrawal, the student will follow the current program planner in place for the semseter of re-admittance.
+If a student re-admits to the College after a withdrawal, the student will follow the current program planner in place for the semester of re-admittance.